 || Chris Karwoski

-Chris Karwoski begins his ninth season overall and fourth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
-He served previously as anassistant on head coach Joe Luxbacher's staff from 1993-97.
-Those years produced some of the most successful seasons in Panthers' history.
+Chris Karwoski commences his 10th season overall and fifth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
+He previously served as an assistant on head coach Joe Luxbacher's staff from 1993-97.
+Those years produced some of the most successful campaigns in Panthers' history.

 Karwoski served as the top assistant at Pitt from 1993-97.
 While Karwoski was at Pitt in the 1990's, the Panthers averaged 10 wins per season, highlighted by a school-record 14 victories and a No. 22 national ranking in 1995.

 In addition to his current responsibilities at Pitt, Karwoski is very involved in Youth Soccer in the Pittsburgh area.
 Currently with FC Pittsburgh as Director of Coaching for the U13 and U14 boys, Karwoski is also Curriculum Development Director for the Ohio River Valley Football Club feeder program for FCP.
 In 2010, Karwoski served asU16 Beadling Boys coachleading them to a PAWest State Cup Championship.

 On his active role with the youth soccer program in the area, Karwoski says, "Keeping in touch with the Pittsburgh Soccer Community is a vital aspect of our Pitt program.
 There are so many talented players and quality coaches in our backyard that we need to be involved with as we build our recruiting effort to the highest level in the country."